13 Top PayPal Scams (And Tips for Avoiding Them)

 Sign up for identity theft protection

-Along with helping you recover from fraud and scams, most identity theft protection services include bank account monitoring to help you spot fraud more quickly.
+Along with helping you recover from fraud and scams with top remediation specialists, most identity theft protection services include bank account monitoring to help you spot fraud more quickly.
 Some also include dark web and social media monitoring to check for your personal data.
 After hours of testing, these are the identity theft protection services we recommend most:

 +